tianyizhou/tianyizhou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a tenure-track assistant professor of [Computer Science](https://www.cs.umd.edu/) and [UMIACS](https://www.umiacs.umd.edu/) at [University of Maryland, College Park](https://www.umd.edu/).
 My research interests are in machine learning, optimization, and natural language processing.
-I have published [~100 papers](https://scholar.google.com/citations?user=OKvgizMAAAAJ&hl=en) at NeurIPS, ICML, ICLR, AISTATS, ECML/PKDD, ACL, EMNLP, NAACL, COLING, CVPR, ICCV, KDD, ICDM, AAAI, IJCAI, ISIT, Machine Learning (Springer), IEEE TPAMI/TIP/TNNLS/TKDE, etc.
+I have published [~100 papers](https://scholar.google.com/citations?user=OKvgizMAAAAJ&hl=en) in NeurIPS, ICML, ICLR, AISTATS, ECML/PKDD, ACL, EMNLP, NAACL, COLING, CVPR, ICCV, ECCV, KDD, ICDM, AAAI, IJCAI, ISIT, Machine Learning (Springer), IEEE TPAMI/TIP/TNNLS/TKDE, etc.
 <!-- I am the recipient of the [Best Student Paper Award at ICDM 2013](https://tianyizhou.files.wordpress.com/2010/08/dca-paper.pdf) and the [2020 IEEE TCSC Most Influential Paper Award](http://www.icml-2011.org/papers/41_icmlpaper.pdf). -->

-Our recent works study (1) How, why, and when to transfer human learning (e.g., curriculum, retention, sub-tasking, curiosity, exemplar selection, collaboration, etc.) to improve machine learning and generalization in the wild (e.g., with unlabeled, biased, noisy, redundant, or distributed data, unseen tasks/environments); (2) Controllable Generative AI in both training and inference/adaptation; and (3) Human-AI and Environment-AI alignment, personalization.
+Our recent works study (1) How, why, and when to transfer human learning (e.g., curriculum, retention, sub-tasking, curiosity, exemplar selection, collaboration, etc.) to improve machine learning and generalization in the wild (e.g., with unlabeled, biased, noisy, redundant, or distributed data, in unseen tasks/environments); (2) Controllable Generative AI in both training and inference/adaptation; (3) Synthetic data, self-evolving AI, and auto-benchmarking; and (4) Human-AI teaming and hybrid agent with personalization.
 <!-- Our works are built upon empirical/theoretical analysis to the learning dynamics of neural networks and tools from discrete and continuous optimization.  -->
-And Yes we are developing these methods for LLMs, multi-modality foundation models, and RL.
+We are developing these methods with LLMs, multi-modality foundation models, and RL.
 Our goal is to develop efficient, versatile, trustworthy, and environmentally-friendly hybrid-intelligence based on coevolution between human and machine.
-A list of our research topics can be found at the bottom of this webpage.
+A list of research topics can be found at the bottom of this webpage.

 I was a visiting research scientist at Google between 2021-2022.
 Before that, I received my Ph.D. ([thesis](https://digital.lib.washington.edu/researchworks/handle/1773/49655)) from [Computer Science](https://www.cs.washington.edu/) of [University of Washington](https://www.washington.edu/), where I was a member of [MELODI lab](https://melodi.ece.uw.edu/) led by [Prof. Jeff A. Bilmes](https://people.ece.uw.edu/bilmes/p/pgs/index.html).
 I have been working with [Prof. Dacheng Tao](https://dr.ntu.edu.sg/cris/rp/rp02343) as a research assistant at [University of Technology, Sydney (UTS)](https://www.uts.edu.au/) and [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx).
 I was a research intern at [Yahoo!
 Labs](https://research.yahoo.com/), mentored by [Dr. Hua Ouyang](https://www.linkedin.com/in/hua-ouyang-5869b851) (Apple) and [Prof. Yi Chang](http://www.yichang-cs.com/) (Jilin University), and a research intern at [Microsoft Research](https://www.microsoft.com/en-us/research/), mentored by [Dr. Lin Xiao](https://linxiaolx.github.io/) (Meta AI).
 <!-- I also work closely with several members and students of [Australian AI Institute](https://www.uts.edu.au/research-and-teaching/our-research/australian-artificial-intelligence-institute). -->